 Subject Access Requests

 Requests for access to personal data (Subject Access Requests)(SARs) will be processed by the Data Protection Officer.
-Those making a Subject Access Request will be charged a fee in accordance with Regulations.
-After the implementation of GDPR on 25th May 2018 no fee is applicable.
+Those making a Subject Access Request will not be charged a fee in accordance with Regulations.
 Records of all requests will be maintained.

 The School will comply with the statutory time limits for effecting disclosure in response to a Subject Access Request.
-The statutory time limit of 40 days continues until 25th May 2018 when under the GDPR the statutory time period reduces to one calendar month of receipt of the request.
+Under the GDPR the statutory time period isone calendar month of receipt of the request.

 Sharing data with third parties and data processing undertaken on behalf of the School.